-The CBR300R is one of the slower of the 300 cc class motorcycles as it does not have the higher rpm peak horsepower of rivals such as the Ninja 300 or Yamaha YZF-R3.
+The CBR300R is one of the slower motorcycles in the 300 cc class motorcycles as it does not have the higher rpm peak horsepower of rivals such as the Ninja 300 or Yamaha YZF-R3.

-The CBR300R’s performance is more in-line with the Ninja 250R though it does have the slight edge if push comes to shove and has better low and midrange power.
+The CBR300R’s performance is more in-line with the Ninja 250R though it does have a slight edge if push comes to shove and has better low and midrange power.

-Still though the CBR300R has respectable performance as it recorded a very respectable and nippy 0-60 mph time only 6.36 seconds and 0-100 km/h in 6.77 second.
-For best results you have to briefly slip clutch at around 6500 rpm before dumping it, then you have to take 1st gear right to the redline, then hook second.
+For best results you have to briefly slip the clutch at around 6500 rpm before dumping it, then you have to take 1st gear right to the redline, then hook second gear.